Eagle Vision Partner

 After studying broadcasting in North Dakota, Meeches began her career in 1986 with the Winnipeg-based Native Media Network.
 She later began news reporting for Craig Broadcasting Systems in Manitoba and Alberta, where she established a liaison team who connected the newsroom with surrounding First Nations communities.

 Lisa also devotes considerable time to other causes.
-Lisa has been critical to the success of the Manito Ahbee Festival since inception 11 years ago where she has acted in the capacity of board chair on a volunteer basis until recently stepping down to assume the role of Executive Director.
+Lisa has been critical to the success of the MANITO AHBEE FESTIVAL since inception twelve years ago where she has acted in the capacity of board chair on a volunteer basis until recently stepping down to assume the role of Executive Director.
 Lisa also sits on the national board of the Heart and Stroke Foundation.
 True to her heritage, Lisa practices the customs of her faith and is a renowned champion fancy shawl dancer.
+Lisa is Executive Producer of Orange Daisy Project, a social action campaign in support of mental health for teen girls.